Europe's most magical winter city

 Admirers of both ballet and opera are drawn to this location due to the high quality performances of shows including "The Nutcracker," "La Boheme," "Billy Elliot," "The Magic Flute" and "Tosca."

-The Opera House is closed for extensive refurbishments until 2020, but once re-opened, it's expected to retake its place as one of the city's star attractions.
+The Opera House is closed for extensive refurbishments until 2020, but tours of this spectacular building are still available.

 6. Christmas light tram